mabau/pystencils/docs/source/backend/index.rst

 Developer's Reference: Code Generation Backend
 ##############################################

-These pages provide a detailed overview of the next-gen code generation backend ``nbackend`` currently being developed for *pystencils*.
-This new backend is intended to consolidate and finally replace all code generation functionality currently implemented in *pystencils* version 1.x.
+These pages provide a detailed overview of the pystencils code generation backend as a reference for current and future developers of pystencils.

 .. toctree::
     :maxdepth: 1

-    rationale
-    arrays
+    symbols
     ast
     kernelcreation
     jit